cometbft/cometbft-rs/docs/spec/fastsync/README.md

 ## Abstract

-This directory contains English and TLA+ specifications for the FastSync protocol as it is currently implemented in the Tendermint Core codebase.
+This directory contains English and TLA+ specifications for the FastSync protocol as it is currently implemented in the CometBFT codebase.

 ## English Specification